jncraton/lunar-lander/readme.md

 Learning Objectives
 -------------------

-After completing this lab, students will be out to:
+After completing this lab, students will be able to:

 - Design a simple agent
 - Examine agent percepts to produce actions